-Referrals of children with a diagnosed Category 1 condition from a physician must include a written medical diagnosis with the ICD-10 code confirming the Category 1 condition and all other medical diagnoses and accompanying code(s) available in the medical record.
-This written statement will be retained in the early intervention record.
+Referrals of children with a diagnosed Category 1 condition from a physician must include a medical diagnosis with the ICD-10 code confirming the Category 1 condition and all other medical diagnoses and accompanying code(s) available in the medical record.
+This statement will be retained in the early intervention record.

-For Category I children, the local program must:
+For Category 1 children, the local program must:

 Obtain a medical report which confirms a diagnosed mental or physical condition with ICD-10.
 This documentation must be received and obtained from a physician.

 Assess the child in all five developmental domains by at least one qualified individual for the purposes of initial assessment for program planning using a curriculum-based assessment, such as:

 - 1. The "Assessment, Evaluation, and Programming System for Infants and Children" (AEPS) - 2.
 The "Hawaii Early Learning Profile" (HELP) - 3.
 The Carolina Curriculum for Infants and Toddlers with Special Needs - C. Category 2 Infants & Toddlers with a Significant Developmental Delay Children eligible under Category 2 are those children who are determined by the MDT to have a significant developmental delay in one or more areas of development.
-A delay is considered significant when standardized measures yield a score of 2 standard deviations below the mean in one or more of the five developmental domains or at least 1.5 standard deviations (moderate delay) below the mean in two or more of the five developmental domains and/or the child's developmental issues interfere with their functional ability when compared with peers.
+A delay is considered significant when standardized measures yield a score of 2 standard deviations below the mean in one or more of the five developmental domains or at least 1.5standard deviations (moderate delay) below the mean in two or more of the five developmental domains and/or the child's developmental issues interfere with their functional ability when compared with peers.

-An initial evaluation tool must be completed for the purposes of eligibility determination by using, either the "Bayley Scales of Infant Development," the "Battelle Developmental Inventory" or the "Developmental Assessment of Young Children" (DAYC).
+An initial evaluation tool must be completed for the purposes of eligibility determination by using the latest edition of one of the below tools:

+- Bayley Scales of Infant Development

+- Battelle Developmental Inventory

+- Developmental Assessment of Young Children (DAYC)

+- Developmental Profile

 At least two qualified individuals must participate in the evaluation with one person having expertise in the area of suspected delay.
 Personnel and training requirements for administration of each of the tools as outlined in the tool's administration guide must be used in determination of a qualified evaluator.
 All evaluators must have a background in child development and testing.
 Qualified personnel, under §303.31, are individuals who meet State-approved or State-recognized certification, licensing, registration, or other comparable requirements that apply to the developmental area in which the individuals are conducting an evaluation or assessments or providing early intervention services.

-The second professional on the Multidisciplinary Team may use additional tools listed below to assist in identifying the unique strengths, needs, supports and services appropriate to meet the needs of the child:
+The second professional on the Multidisciplinary Team may use additional tools such as, but not limited to, those listed below to assist in identifying the unique strengths, needs, supports and services appropriate to meet the needs of the child:

-1. Pre-school Language Scale (PLS) latest edition

-- 2. Peabody Developmental Motor Scale latest edition - 3.
+- 1. Pre-school Language Scale (PLS) latest edition - 2.
+Peabody Developmental Motor Scale latest edition - 3.
 The Receptive-Expressive Emergent Language Test (REEL) latest edition - 4.
-The "Assessment, Evaluation, and Programming System for Infants and Children" (AEPS) - 5.
-The "Hawaii Early Learning Profile" (HELP) - 6.
+Alberta Infant Motor Scales (AIMS) - 5.
+Rossetti Infant Toddler Language Scale - 6.
+Sensory Profile 2 - 7.
+The "Assessment, Evaluation, and Programming System for Infants and Children" (AEPS) - 8.
+The "Hawaii Early Learning Profile" (HELP) - 9.
 The Carolina Curriculum for Infants and Toddlers with Special Needs